Markham residents gather to support mayor elected for 2nd time despite 20 year old mail fraud conviction

 "The courts are the final arbiter.
 The courts have the final say.
 The final decision.
 This is a legal decision.
 Not a political decision," said ABC Political Analyst Laura Washington.

-Agpawa surrounded himself Saturday with supporters, including several elected officials.
-He maintains that his past transgressions should not stop him from serving.
+He surrounded himself Saturday with supporters, including several elected officials, as he maintained that his past transgressions should not stop him from serving.

-Agpawa won re-election with over 80% of the vote, but those who opposed him also came out this weekend, including Markham Police Officer Kenneth Mudlow.
-Mudlow maintains that his name was illegally taken off the ballot when attempting to run against Agpawa in this past election.
+Agpawa won re-election with over 80% of the vote, but those who opposed him also came out this weekend, including Markham Police Officer Kenneth Muldrow.
+Muldrow maintains that his name was illegally taken off the ballot when attempting to run against Agpawa in this past election.

 ALSO SEE: 2 candidates with criminal records running for Markham mayor